Could Sunak's green review threaten UK net zero?

 That is why we have targets for phasing out petrol and diesel vehicles and switching from gas boilers to heat pumps or other low carbon alternatives to heat our homes.

-And, despite the UK's achievements on climate, there have been a number of warnings that progress is beginning to falter.
+And, despite the UK's achievements on climate so far, there have been a number of warnings that progress is beginning to falter - even before these suggestions of a weakening of climate policies.

+Earlier this year, the Climate Change Committee (CCC) - the government's independent advisers on cutting carbon emissions - warned that the UK's efforts to meet its net zero commitments were already "worryingly slow".
+It also said it was "markedly less confident" than a year earlier that it would meet its targets in the 2030s.

+It joined the National Audit Office and a cross party group of MPs in raising concerns that the UK risked missing its targets for tackling climate change without clearer planning and much faster action.

-The Climate Change Committee (CCC), the government's independent advisors on cutting carbon emissions, has told the BBC it was not consulted by the government about its plans to water down its climate commitments.
+And now the CCC has told the BBC it was not consulted by the government about its plans to water down its climate commitments.

 "We have not been approached formally or informally about what is being proposed", a spokesperson said.